-FOC’s Water Trail Committee is working to designate and develop sections of the Cheat River and its tributaries as official Water Trails.
 Simply put, a Water Trail is a trail for boats.
-The group’s first focus is the Upper Cheat River Water Trail, stretching from the Black Fork in Hendricks about 40 miles downstream to Rowlesburg.
+The Upper Cheat River Water Trail stretches nearly 40 miles from the Black Fork in Hendricks to Rowlesburg.
 This section of the Cheat boasts an active fishery and meanders through picturesque hills including areas of the Monongahela National Forest.
 You do not need to be a paddling expert to enjoy this section of the Cheat River.
 The Upper Cheat River Water Trail is family friendly (Class I-II) and offers great opportunities for fishing, swimming, and paddling.

 Visit the trail’s brand new website, funded with support from the Tucker County CVB.